CMSgov/dpc-app/QuickStart.md

 ### Sensitive Docker configuration files

-The files committed in the `ops/config/encrypted` directory hold secret information, and are encrypted with [Ansible Vault](https://docs.ansible.com/ansible/2.4/vault.html).
+The files committed in the `ops/config/encrypted` directory hold secret information and are encrypted with [Ansible Vault](https://docs.ansible.com/ansible/2.4/vault.html).

 In order to encrypt and decrypt configuration variables, you must create a `.vault_password` file in this repository root directory and in the `/dpc-go/dpc-attribution` directory.
 Contact another team member to gain access to the vault password.